aokdata/Music_Genre_Classification/README.md

 *Spectrogram of jazz00000.wav audio file*

 ## Overview
-An indigenous music researcher (musicologist) is recording cultural music in the field and wants to know what genre to categorize his recordings.
-He think that maybe by finding what modern genre a recording is classified as will help explain which modern genres are influenced by traditional music.
-(Jazz being influenced by African rhythms and Bluegrass from traditional Irish music).
+A DJ has a disorganized collection of audio tracks from recording samples over the years.
+The DJ wants to be able to sort each of these samples into the appropriate genres to make them easy to catalog and search through.
 <br>
 <br>
-To help in this research, I built a tuned stacked classification model which uses extracted data from an audio file.
+Since the DJ has no information on the samples but their audio files, we have been enlisted to create a classification model that can sort the audio tracks into genres.
 The final model was accurately classifying audio files into genres 82% of the time.
 <br>
 <br>
 This model was limited by the amount of data I had for each of the 10 genres (only 100 samples each).
 For a more accurate model, I would spend time increasing the size of my data and well as try to better select which columns/features to extract from the audio files to begin with.
 I would also increase the number of genres as the dataset grows so that it can be more applicable to unseen data.

 ## Business Understanding
-An indigenous music researcher (musicologist) is recording cultural music in the field and wants to know what genre to categorize his recordings.
-He think that maybe by finding what modern genre a recording is classified as will help explain which modern genres are influenced by traditional music.
-(Jazz being influenced by African rhythms and Bluegrass from traditional Irish music).
+A DJ has a disorganized collection of audio tracks from recording samples over the years.
+The DJ wants to be able to sort each of these samples into the appropriate genres to make them easy to catalog and search through.
 <br>
 <br>
-In order to help the musicologist, I am building a model which can classify a recording into a genre based on the extracted data from an audio file.
+Since the DJ has no information on the samples but their audio files, we have been enlisted to create a classification model that can sort the audio tracks into genres.

 ## Data Understanding
 I chose to use ["GTZAN Dataset - Music Genre Classification" from Kaggle](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification) which is a dataset of 1000 audio tracks of a 30-second duration.
 The 1000 rows of data are evenly divided into 10 genres with 100 tracks each.
 All the original audio files are in 22050Hz Mono 16-bit files in .wav format.